adventuremomblog

 Additional Eco-Excursion Tours and Cruises From Rudee Tours

-There is a whale watching season pass available for purchase if you want to experience unlimited trips during the season.
+A whale-watching season pass is available if you want to experience unlimited trips during the season.

 If you prefer more time on the water, consider Rudee’s Winter Wildlife Excursion.
 This 4-hour tour is for ages 4+ where guests will see humpback whales and harbor seals from January to March.